-Auction Reserves, Opening Bids, Presale Estimates
+Auction Reserves, Opening Bids

-Auction houses need to review as much past sales data as possible, from an economic standpoint, because they only want to offer only art they believe they can sell at or above certain minimum dollar amounts.
+Auction houses need to review as much available sales data as possible from an economic standpoint because they only want to offer only art they believe they can sell at or above certain minimum dollar amounts.
 They do not want to waste time or even lose money publicizing art that either sells for less than minimum presale estimates or fails to sell at all.
-Too many non-sales not only reflect poorly on the auction house, but also on the current health of the art market as a whole.
-(Online auctions like eBay are different as you'll see later.)
+Too many non-sales not only reflect poorly on the artist as well as on the auction house, but also on the overall health of the art market as a whole.

 When auction houses accept art by artists with established auction histories, they usually base presale estimates, reserves and opening bid amounts on recent past auction sales results.
-When they accept art by artists whose art has never appeared at auction, but who are currently selling well at galleries and getting attention in the media, they usually set presale estimates, reserves and opening bid amounts somewhat below retail, sometimes significantly below, in order to attract bidders and maximize the chances the art will sell.
+When they accept art by artists whose art has never appeared at auction, but who are currently selling well at galleries, trending online, and getting attention in the media, they usually set presale estimates, reserves and opening bid amounts somewhat below retail, sometimes significantly below, in order to attract bidders and maximize the chances the art will sell.

 From public relations and marketing standpoints, deliberate low estimates and the resulting "high" selling prices occasionally attract huge amounts of media attention.
 A perfect example of this was the Jacqueline Kennedy Onassis sale held some years ago at Sotheby's.
 The auction house purposely estimated certain items as though they had no particular ownership history or significance, a classic example being Kennedy Onassis' triple-strand imitation pearl necklace, estimated to sell only in the low hundreds of dollars even though she had worn it at historically important events as documented in famous photographs, like a classic image of her wearing it while holding daughter Caroline as a baby.
-It ended up selling for over $200K.
-Another notable example was Andy Warhol's cookie jar collection offered at his estate auction, the various jars estimated to sell on average from $50-$100 each, a number of which ended up selling in the mid to upper thousands of dollars.
-They were estimated as ordinary collectible cookie jars when in fact they were Andy Warhol's personal cookie jars-- huge difference.
+It ended up selling for over $200000.

 (art by Barry McGee)